phdonner/Markdown/README.md

 ### 📋 Tasks

 - [+] Create a [Swedish version](https://nettinoste.fi/wp/monikielisyys-sv/) and an [English version](https://nettinoste.fi/wp/monikielisyys-en/) of the [Finnish multiple languages article](https://nettinoste.fi/wp/monikielisyys-fi-fi/) at nettinoste.fi
-- [+] Make an example of a single page with multiple language sections
+- [+] Make an example of a single page with multiple language sections at [härmänkylä.nettinoste.fi](https://xn--hrmnkyl-5wace.nettinoste.fi/)
 - [ ] Describe how Shields and language-country marked page names help in achieving a multilingual machinery
 - [ ] Study HTML language markings
 - [ ] Study WordPress plugin support for multiple languages